qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 #### Properties
 Metrics have a set of properties that allows users to customize the aspect and modify the look, format, and behavior along with some other options.
 The properties panel located on the right side of the window shows different sections for metric settings.

-In this section, you will find a guide through the settings specific for Metrics.
+In this section, you will find a guide through the settings specific to Metrics.

 #### General
 * **Legends**: Turn on/off legends.
 (Dial, Bullet)